Travel Report: Prasat Chrap Temple, Koh Ker.

 Prasat Chrap Temple, Koh Ker.

 Entering the complex, I saw that the sound was coming from a young girl.
-She was swinging gently in a hammock, her earphones plugged in, perfectly unaware of us.
+She was swinging with gusto in a hammock, her earphones plugged in, perfectly unaware of us.

-Hence she continued to belt out a traditional Khmer tune with increasing gusto, until she suddenly became aware of my presence.
+Hence she continued to belt out the traditional Khmer song she was singing.
+Until, that is, she suddenly became aware of my presence.
 It was a bit cheeky of me to film her I suppose, but she took the intrusion with good humour.
 And then simply went back to her singing as if I weren’t there.